-S 201, 202.
+MISS BOYER S 201, 202.
 SURVEY COURSE.
 8:00 35 A survey of the most important English authors to 1798; an outline of the history of English literature of the same period.
 Six times a week.
 Credit, three semester hours each term.

-DR. KERLIN S 207, 208.
+DR. KERLIN 33 S 207, 208.
 WORLD LITERATURE.
-9:20 33 A course of reading to acquaint the student with some of the important literary productions of ancient and modern times which have influenced the civilization of Europe and America.
-Six times a week.
-Credit, three semester hours each term.
+9:20 A course of reading to acquaint the student with some of the important literary productions of ancient and modern times which have influenced the civilization of Europe and America.

-MISS ROBB

-MISS BOYER

-DR. MUDGE

-MISS TRIBBLE

-DR. EBAUGH

-MISS BOYER

 S 209, 210.
 AMERICAN LITERATURE.
 10:40 35 MISS BOYER A survey of American poetry and prose, with some attention to the development of American life as revealed in the literature.
 Six times a week.
 Credit, three semester hours each term.

 S 303.
 SHAKSPERE.
-8:00 33 DR. KERLIN A close study of three plays-a comedy, a tragedy, and a history- with due attention to the Elizabethan stage.
+8:00 A close study of three plays-a comedy, a tragedy, and a history-with due attention to the Elizabethan stage.
 The purpose of the course is to give an insight into the meaning of the plays as they were understood by an Elizabethan audience and into the staging of the plays when they were first presented.
-Six times a week.
-Credit, three semester hours.

 S 307.
 MODERN ENGLISH.
 9:20 31 DR. WILLS Grammar and usage.
 Six times a week.
 Credit, three semester hours.

+S 308.
 THE DEVELOPMENT OF THE ENGLISH LANGUAGE.

-S 308.
-9:20 31 DR. WILLS The aim of the course is to prepare the student to understand the structure of modern English.
-Six times a week.
-Credit, three semester hours.
+9:20 The aim of the course is to prepare the student to understand the 31 structure of modern English.

 S 318.
 MILTON.
-8:00 33 A study of Milton's shorter English poems, and of selected parts of DR. KERLIN Paradise Lost.
+8:00 A study of Milton's shorter English poems, and of selected parts of 33 Paradise Lost.

+S 319.
+MODERN POETRY.
+10:40 31 Dr. WILLS (See note to English S 320.)
 Six times a week.
 Credit, three semester hours.

-S 323.
-POETRY OF THE ROMANTIC PERIOD.
+S 320 MODERN PROSE.
 10:40 Six times a week.
 Credit, three semester hours.
-31 DR. WILLS S 324 POETRY OF THE VICTORIAN PERIOD.
-10:40 Six times a week.
-Credit, three semester hours.
-31 DR. WILLS FRENCH S 103-104.
+DR. WILLS

+Note: - Modern writers, as the term is used here, means those writers principally who have come to maturity since 1914, although writers of the late 19th and early 20th centuries will be included if their work is distinctly of the later type.

+FRENCH

+S 103-104.
 SECOND YEAR FRENCH.
 A review of grammar, the reading of standard authors.
+To be arranged.
 Six times a week.
 Credit, six semester hours.
-To be arranged.

 S 305, 306.
-FRENCH LITERATURE OF THE EIGHTEENTH CENTURY.
-9:20 Six times a week.
+FRENCH LITERATURE OF THE NINETEENTH CENTURY.
+9:20 24 MISS TRIBBLE Six times a week.
 Credit, three semester hours each term.

-MISS TRIBBLE S 307, 308.
+S 307, 308.
 FRENCH CONVERSATION AND COMPOSITION.
 8:00 24 Composition, oral and written, including a study of phonetics and a review of grammar.

+GEOLOGY

-Six times a week.
-Credit, three semester hours each term.
-GEOLOGY S 401.
-PHYSICAL GEOLOGY.
-8:00 A An introduction to the principles underlying the origin of various geological formations with particular reference to Maryland.
-The primary objective of the course is a cultural interpretation of existing geo-
+S 401.
+Physical Geology.
+8:00 A Mr. Raver

+An introduction to the principles underlying the origin of various geological formations with particular reference to Maryland.
+The primary objective of the course is a cultural interpretation of existing geological phenomena.

-MR. RAVER S 402.
+S 402.
 HISTORICAL GEOLOGY.
+8:00 A Mr. RAVER

-8:00 A A survey of the history of the earth since its origin, as revealed by the existing fossils and surface features.
+A survey of the history of the earth since its origin, as revealed by the existing fossils and surface features.
 Some attention is paid to the development of plants and animals and the economic products formed.